 Jeff Gorell was elected to the California State Assembly in 2010.
-He lives in Camarillo with his wife Laura, daughter Ashley and son Jack.
+He lives in Camarillo with his wife Laura, daughter Ashley and sons Jack and Steven.

 With experience as a successful small business owner, university adjunct professor, county criminal prosecutor, naval intelligence officer, war veteran, and former aide to the Governor, Jeff Gorell brings a broad spectrum of public and private sector experience to the State Capitol.

 A third generation navy man, Jeff currently serves as a Commander (intelligence officer) in the United States Navy Reserve.
 He has completed two one-year tours to the Middle East and Afghanistan and was decorated for his leadership in a combat zone.
 In 2002, Jeff led a combat camera team in Bagram, Afghanistan, and from 2011-2012, he commanded a targeting cell embedded with the U.S. Marines in Helmand Province, Afghanistan.
 Jeff is the grandson of a Navy Seabee who fought in the Pacific during World War II, and the son of a career naval officer and Vietnam veteran.

 Jeff Gorell is a member of the faculty at California Lutheran University in Thousand Oaks, CA where he has taught government and public policy since 2006.
 He also serves as senior counsel in a Ventura-based law firm.
 Prior to 2010, Jeff was part-owner of a regional public relations firm.

 From 1999-2006, Jeff Gorell was a Ventura County Deputy District Attorney where he served as a trial prosecutor in the major narcotics and violent felony units.
 He prosecuted multiple "strike" career criminals, gang violence, and drug trafficking.